CARV-ICS-FORTH/frisbee/.github/ISSUE_TEMPLATE/question.md

 ---
 name: "\U0001F914 Question"
-about: Usage question that isn't answered in docs or discussion title: ''
+about: Usage question that isn't answered in docs or discussion
-labels: ''
-assignees: ''

 ---